warehouse-pg/whpg-docs/docs/docs/7x/analytics/pl_r.md

 Before you install the PL/R extension, make sure that your WarehousePG is running, you have sourced `greenplum_path.sh`, and that the `$COORDINATOR_DATA_DIRECTORY` and `$GPHOME` variables are set.

 1. Download the PL/R extension package.
-2. Follow the instructions in [Verifying the WarehousePG Software Download](../install_guide/verify_sw.html) to verify the integrity of the **WarehousePG Procedural Languages PL/R** software.
 3. Copy the PL/R package to the WarehousePG coordinator host.
 4. Install the software extension package